Emergency Medical Technician

 Waubonsee Community College's pass rate on the State of Illinois Paramedic Licensure Examination for January 1, 2015 through June 30, 2015 was 100%.

-If you're between the ages of 16-21 and come from a low-income household, you may be able to get your EMT tuition, fees, books and supplies paid for through the Youth Services Program.
+If you're between the ages of 18-24 and are in need of financial assistance, you may be able to get your tuition, fees, books and supplies paid for through the Youth Services Program.